CD-class naval drifter: Service history

 Some drifters were equipped with hydrophones and wireless telegraph to improve their anti-submarine detection abilities.
-However, their 6-pounder guns were deemed inadequate to take on German U-boats.
-Some drifters in Canadian service were manned by detachments from the Newfoundland section of the Royal Naval Reserve.Canadian drifters were employed at the harbours of Halifax and Sydney, Nova Scotia, usually in concert with naval trawlers either on minesweeping or patrol missions.
+Their 6-pounder guns were deemed inadequate to take on U-boats.
+Some drifters in Canadian service were crewed by detachments from the Newfoundland section of the Royal Naval Reserve.
+Canadian drifters were employed at the harbours of Halifax and Sydney, Nova Scotia, usually in concert with naval trawlers either on minesweeping or patrol missions.
 They were also used as convoy escorts for convoys entering and departing the harbours.
 The drifters were employed as "scarecrows", intending to force U-boats to look for easier targets.
 Though the vessels were poorly finished and the crews inexperienced, the drifters performed their task of deterring U-boats from convoy targets.
 In Royal Navy service fourteen of them were sent to Gibraltar, six to Bermuda and five were sent to West Africa in 1918–1919.
 In the end, 18 were transferred to the United States Navy, seeing service in the First Naval District.
 The drifters were returned to Canada in mid-1919 and sold.

 After the war, the drifters in Canadian service were laid up in reserve at Halifax.
 On 5 November 1919 a storm struck Halifax Harbour in which 32 drifters were damaged.
 By 1920, most of the Canadian drifters had been sold, with the last four sold in 1921.
 Some of the British drifters saw service during World War II.